 We should look at the whole picture and carefully observe what Mr. Buffett does, not just what he says.
 And, to my mind, he has never invested in a business where he felt the incumbent management was foolish.
 Nor, in my view, would he like any of his businesses to be eventually run by a fool.

 While reading through Buffett letters and other material on Charlie Munger, I came across some important passages which deal with the management factor.
-Indeed, they re-inforce what I wore above.
+Indeed, they reinforce what I wrote above.
 I am reproducing them here.

 Source: Warren Buffett’s Letter to BRK Shareholders in 1990 Annual Report